 The State/Local MBA Advisory Council may be the most prominent feature of the relationship between MBAA and the State associations.
-Moreover, as indicated above, Council by-laws allow for an executive of a non-member organization to sit on the Council.
+Moreover, as indicated above.
+Council by-laws allow for an executive of a non-member organization to sit on the Council.
 However, you state that the MBAA does not represent or coordinate with State and local associations in lobbying efforts.
 Although section 2.10(a) of the Advisory Council bylaws states that part of the Council's mission is to facilitate and promote grass roots participation in the relationship between Federal, State, and local governments in the real estate finance industry, you state that MBAA does not represent the State associations with respect to the State associations' Federal or non-Federal lobbying nor do they coordinate with the State associations' own lobbying to the extent they engage in such lobbying.
 You state that MBAA reaches out to all types of its members, whether they are in the residential finance business, the commercial real estate/multifamily finance business, or are a State Association, to assist MBAA in its Federal lobbying as to issues concerning MBAA, not the State associations.
 It does this by requesting that the members call or write to Members of Congress.
 The State Associations are not bound to assist MBAA in those efforts and often do not because of disagreements with MBAA's positions.

 The Advisory Council Bylaws, at section 2.10(b) and (c), also refer to the facilitation of member services to the State and local associations and to the making of policy recommendations affecting MBAA-related State and local issues.
+You emphasize

-You emphasize that "member services" means services to the State associations as members of MBAA and not to the members of State or local associations, that the recommendations are with respect to issues pertaining to MBAA and not to the State associations, and that the focus is for MBAA to service all of its members effectively.
-The Advisory Council and MBAA staff also conduct periodic regional meetings with State associations to discuss MBAA issues and programs affecting them as MBAA members.
-You emphasize that these meetings are similar to MBAA quarterly meetings with its residential finance members and its commercial/multifamily finance members.
+- that "member services" means services to the State associations as members of MBAA - 2 and not to the members of State or local associations, that the recommendations are with - 3 respect to issues pertaining to MBAA and not to the State associations, and that the focus - 4 is for MBAA to service all of its members effectively.
+The Advisory Council and - 5 MBAA staff also conduct periodic regional meetings with State associations to discuss - 6 MBAA issues and programs affecting them as MBAA members.
+You emphasize that - 7 these meetings are similar to MBAA quarterly meetings with its residential finance - 8 members and its commercial/multifamily finance members.

-You discuss the lack of governance relationships and overlaps between MBAA and TMBA, which the Commission assumes is typical with respect to the remainder of the member State associations.
+9 You discuss the lack of governance relationships and overlaps between MBAA and TMBA, which the Commission assumes is typical with respect to the remainder of the member State associations.
 Specifically, you state that MBAA has no authority or ability to hire, appoint, demote or otherwise control the officers or other decisionmaking employees of TMBA or vice versa.
-You also state that the directors, governors, officers, or employees of MBAA do not overlap with the directors, officers, or employees of TMBA.
-As indicated above, only one out of the twenty members of the MBAA Board of Directors is a representative of State associations, i.e., the representative of the Council (who is not from Texas).
-There does not appear to be a significant degree of membership overlap between MBAA and TMBA.
-Of TMBA's 92 regular members and 67 associate members, 33 (22 regular and 11 associate) are members of MBAA, constituting a 21 percent overlap.
-Moreover, there are 197 MBAA regular members with Texas addresses.
-The 33 TMBA members constitute only 17 percent of MBAA's regular membership in Texas.
-The MBAA believes that these numbers typically reflect the level of overlapping membership between each State association and MBAA.
+You also state that the directors, governors, officers, or employees of MBAA do not overlap with the directors, officers, or employees of

+15 TMBA.
+As indicated above, only one out of the twenty members of the MBAA Board of

+16 Directors is a representative of State associations, i.e., the representative of the Council members, 33 (22 regular and 11 associate) are members of MBAA, constituting a 21